confluentinc/ksql/design-proposals/klip-33-key-format.md

-To ensure query plans written by this KLIP are forwards compatible with this planned work, all query plans will explicitly set the `UNWRAP_SINGLE_KEYS` `SerdeOption` on all source, internal and sink topics, ensuring the correct (de)serialization options once ksqlDB supports these more next features.
+To ensure query plans written by this KLIP are forwards compatible with this planned work, all query plans will explicitly set the `UNWRAP_SINGLE_KEYS` `SerdeOption` on all source, internal and sink topics, ensuring the correct (de)serialization options once ksqlDB supports these later features.

 ### Internal topics